DiscipleOfEris/Windower4Addons/EraDebuffed/ReadMe.md

 # EraDebuffed
 FFXI Windower addon that tracks and displays debuffs on your current target.
 Filters are available to customise which debuffs are shown.
-Modified for compatibility with Era.
+Modified from Xathe's original addon for compatibility with Era.

 ## Installation